itsmaxymoo/microwavemap/README.md

 This map aims to include all public microwaves that are accessible by most people.
 This excludes microwaves in residence areas (dorms, apartments, etc...)

-If you don't know how to use git, send en email to (EMAIL).